mnielLab/NetTCR-2.0/README.md

 # NetTCR-2.0
 This repository contains the code and the data to train NetTCR-2.0 model.
+## License
+NetTCR-2.0 is developed by Morten Nielsen's group at the Technical University of Denmark (DTU).
+NetTCR-2.0 code and data can be used freely by academic groups for non-commercial purposes.
+If you plan to use NetTCR or any data provided with the script in any for-profit application, you are required to obtain a separate license (contact Morten Nielsen, morni@dtu.dk).

+For scientific questions, please contact Morten Nielsen (mniel@dtu.dk).
 ## Data
 This data folder contains the data files used to train NetTCR-2.0.